 Mike Schade, PVC Expert: The ban on phthalates in toys doesn’t apply to ALL phthalates, so some phthalates that are not included in the ban may still be found in vinyl toys.
 And certain phthalates are only restricted in products for children under 3, or for products that may easily be placed in a child’s mouth.
-Therefore, some phthalates may still be found in children’s vinyl toys, especially for toys for children above 3 years of age.
+Therefore, some phthalates may still be found in children’s vinyl toys, especially toys for children above 3 years of age.

 “Study after study shows that vinyl products leach hazardous additives!”

 The best way to avoid the use of phthalates, lead, cadmium, organotins and other toxic additives in children’s toys is to avoid vinyl/PVC all-together, as study after study shows that vinyl products leach hazardous additives.
 Additionally – the production and eventual disposal of vinyl toys is fundamentally hazardous to our health – as it releases cancer-causing dioxins which we are all exposed to, as the release of dioxin from vinyl’s lifecycle is building up in our food and bodies.
 There is no safe level of exposure to dioxin.
 Some studies have also found that vinyl toys contain and leach elevated levels of cadmium and organotins which also pose health hazards to children and consumers.

 school supplies we tested contained levels of phthalates so high they would not be allowed in toys.”

 It’s also worth noting that even the phthalates that were banned in toys continue to be used in many other products that children come in contact with on a regular basis such as children’s back-to-school supplies.
 For example our investigation into children’s school supplies found that 80% of children’s school supplies we tested contained phthalates, and 75% of all children’s school supplies we tested contained levels of phthalates so high they would not be allowed in toys.
 While phthalates are banned in toys, they’re allowed in children’s school supplies such as backpacks and lunch boxes.
 Phthalates are also very common in building materials in our homes and schools, such as flooring.
 Studies have found associations between use of phthalates in flooring and asthma, the #1 chronic childhood illness in America today.

 Is there a legal US limit of PVC in toys (all toys or just teething toys)?

-No – unfortunately PVC is still allowed to be used in children’s toys, despite the fact that PVC is the most toxic plastic for children’s health on the planet.
+No. Unfortunately PVC is still allowed to be used in children’s toys, despite the fact that PVC is the most toxic plastic for children’s health on the planet.